 I can only speak from my experience as a woman in a situation-ship but don’t fool yourself.
-Chances are the dude that your in a situation-ship with is in it because he’ll receive all of the benefits of a relationship without the commitment.
-That is a dream come true for him especially.
-If you’re okay with being in a situation-ship that’s fine, but don’t go into it wishfully thinking it will turn into something serious.
+Chances are the dude that you’re in a situation-ship with is in it because he’ll receive all of the benefits of a relationship without the commitment.
+That is a dream come true for him, especially.
+If you’re okay with being in a situation-ship, that’s fine, but don’t go into it wishfully thinking it will turn into something serious.
 Why buy the cow when you can get the milk for free, right?

-It is highly probable (more like almost certain) that he has multiple situations going on.
+It is highly probable (more like a no brainer) that he has multiple situations going on.

 Men and women do not tackle this situation-ship thing the same.
-90% of the time when a man isn’t “ready for a relationship” but wants to be in a situation with you and “see how things go”, he just want’s to swim with the many fishes that are in the sea.
-It is probable that his many situations and player like lifestyle is stopping him from being fully committed to any one woman.
-He honestly is most likely out sampling “free milk”.
+90% of the time when a man isn’t “ready for a relationship” but wants to be in a situation with you and “see how things go,” he wants to swim with the many fishes that are in the sea.
+His many situations and player like lifestyle are probably stopping him from being fully committed to any one woman.
+He honestly is most likely out sampling “free milk.”
 Do you get my drift?
 Don’t avoid that lady instinct that you have been blessed with.

 If you choose to be in a situation-ship, let it be just that.

-As women we are nurturers and sometimes we can’t control what we are willing to do for others that we like or love or in this case “situate”.
-In the event that you decide to be in a situation-ship, there are no obligations, commitments, responsibilities, NONE.
+As women, we are nurturers, and sometimes we can’t control what we are willing to do for others that we like or love.
+Or in this case, “situate.”
+If you decide to be in a situation-ship, there are no obligations, commitments, responsibilities, NONE.
 You don’t have to do the most for someone who isn’t even willing to fully commit to you.
-It’s totally up to you if you want to play house during the course of your situation-ship but if you choose not to, he ain’t your man so he can’t say a damn thing and vice versa.
+It’s totally up to you if you want to play house during your situation-ship but if you choose not to, he ain’t your man so he can’t say a damn thing and vice versa.

 Someone is bound to catch feelings.

-Unfortunately, most of the time that would be us women.
-I have yet to find people who are sexually involved and neither of the two people catch feelings.
-And not just saying they haven’t caught feelings but actually haven’t caught any feelings what so ever.
-A sexual connection will inevitably play on ones emotions.
+Unfortunately, most of the time, that would be us gals.
+I have yet to find people who are sexually involved, and neither of the two people catch feelings.
+And not just saying they haven’t caught feelings but haven’t caught any feelings what so ever.
+A sexual connection will inevitably play on one’s emotions.

 “Play” safely in your situation-ship

 That means use protection.
-Considering he is not your boyfriend or husband and may be doing all sorts of nasty things with lord knows who, you need to make sure your sexual encounters are safe and clean.
-Also, if y’all couldn’t commit to a relationship with one another, I’m almost sure committing to being parents isn’t quite up you guy’s alley either.
+He’s is not your boyfriend or husband.
+More than likely, he’s doing all sorts of nasty things with lord knows who—which is fine for him.
+You need to make sure your sexual encounters are safe and clean.
+I’m not saying don’t have sex—play it safe.
+Also, if y’all couldn’t commit to a relationship I’m sure parenthood isn’t something you guys are considering either.

-I’m sure every situation-ship isn’t created equally but that is just my take on them from my own personal experience.
+I’m sure every situation-ship isn’t created equally, but that is just my take on them from my personal experience.